blog-url

 Diagnosis And Tests For Male Infertility

-Semen analysis is a simple test that assesses sperm concentration, motility, volume, count and morphology.
+Semen analysis is a painless, non-invasive test in which a semen sample, usually obtained through masturbation, is microscopically tested to determine the quality and quantity of sperm.
 The following are some of the main factors that help in evaluating sperm health:

 • Quantity - At least 16 million or more sperm every milliliter (ml) of semen is required in the quantity 12